nidayand/node-red-contrib-norelite/README.md

     - `nrl-tellstick`: Converts to a message compatible with [node-red-contrib-tellstick](https://www.npmjs.com/package/node-red-contrib-tellstick)
     - `nrl-rfxcom`: Converts to a message compatible with [node-red-contrib-rfxcom](https://www.npmjs.com/package/node-red-contrib-rfxcom)
     - `nrl-zwave`: Converts to a message compatible with [node-red-contrib-openzwave](https://www.npmjs.com/package/node-red-contrib-openzwave)
+    - `nrl-tradfri`: Converts to a message compatible with [node-red-contrib-tradfri](https://www.npmjs.com/package/node-red-contrib-tradfri)

 Let me know if you have created more nodes that I can add to this list.